telerik/blazor-docs/knowledge-base/grid-autofit-columns.md

 To AutoFit the Grid's columns on the initial load of the component you have to use a provision like the `MutationObserver`.
 This JavaScript tool would allow you to be notified when there are DOM changes.
 The code snippet below uses the MutationObserver to trigger the `AutoFitAllColumns` method when the nodes in the content of Grid have mutated (rendered in this case).

-In the JavaScript portion of the code snippet you should replace the `<YOUR PROJECT NAMESPACE>` with the actual namespace of your project.
+Make sure to replace `<YOUR PROJECT NAMESPACE>` in the JavaScript code.

 >note There will be a flicker when you use the solution below to autofit the columns on the initial load.